Knee osteoarthritis

 - Injections into the joint with lubricants (hyaluronic acid or autologous blood) and anti-inflammatory medication (cortisone)

-These measures can reduce the pain and slow down the progression of cartilage wear.
-Unfortunately, osteoarthritis itself cannot be stopped or cured.
+These measures can reduce pain and slow down the progression of cartilage wear.

 Surgical treatment methods

-Depending on how advanced the knee osteoarthritis is and how severe the symptoms are, there are various therapies to choose from.
-It is important that you have a thorough examination and consultation with a specialist who can assess all treatment options.
+Depending on how advanced the knee osteoarthritis is and how severe the symptoms are, there are various surgical procedures to choose from.
+It is important that you have a thorough examination and consultation with a specialist who can assess the various surgical procedures.

 If conservative treatments are unsuccessful and the quality of life is severely restricted due to unsteady gait and knee pain, surgical measures must be considered.